Head Coach/Director of Hockey Operations

 After playing junior hockey in the SJHL and the AWHL, Desjardins began his coaching career at Kent State University.
 In 2007, Desjardins earned his first junior coaching job as an assistant for the Cambellton (NB) Tigers of the Maritimes Junior Hockey League in Eastern Canada.
 He took an assistant coaching position in 2008 with the Kenai River (AK) Brown Bears of the North American Hockey League and was named the Head Coach of the San Antonio Diablos (WSHL) in 2009.
 Zac was then the Head Coach for the Tulsa Jr. Oilers for 2012-2014 before moving on to the Oklahoma City Blazers as the Associate Head Coach and Assistant General Manger during the 2014-2016 seasons in the WSHL.

 He interned with the Cleveland Browns in 2008-09, and returned in 2012 as a Seasonal Intern Athletic Trainer.
 He has also worked with multiple Top-10 American Marathoners, Olympic Runners, World Class Triathletes, professional boxers, professional basketball players and All-American Swimmers in a private capacity.
 Steve double-majored in Athletic Training and Exercise Science in 2010 at Mount Union College, where he played football and was part of two National Championships.
 He completed his Masters Degree in Kinesiology with a concentration in Exercise Science at the University of Arkansas in 2011.
-Steve and his wife Anna are both Ironman Triathletes and currently live in Tulsa with their Australian Heeler, Rinny.
+Steve and his wife Anna are both Ironman Triathletes and currently live in Tulsa with their new son Lukas and Australian Heeler, Rinny.